Nuisance

 - Large amounts of waste building up.
 For example, large amounts of rubbish with food waste inside.

-- Animals kept in a building.
+- Animals kept in such a place or manner.

 - Insects from any industrial, trade or business premises.